hydrologie/xhydro/CONTRIBUTING.rst

 #.
 If the pull request adds functionality, either update the documentation or create a new notebook in the `docs/notebooks` directory that demonstrates the feature.
 Library-defining features should also be listed in ``README.rst``.

 #.
-The ChangeLog should be updated with a brief description of the changes made in the pull request.
-If this is your first contribution to the project, please add your name to the `AUTHORS.rst` and `.zenodo.json` files.
+The ChangeLog should be updated with a brief description of the changes made in the Pull Request.
+If this is your first contribution to the project, please add your name and information to the `AUTHORS.rst` and `.zenodo.json` files.

 #.
 The pull request should work for all currently supported Python versions.
 Check the `pyproject.toml` or `tox.ini` files for the supported versions.